lkoteuka/JavaAsASecondLanguage/lecture05/slides/lecture05.md

 - Annotations
 - Reflection
-- Practice 1, 2
+- Practice 1, 2, 3
-- Spring DI
+- Live coding - Spring DI
-- Practice 3
 - Into to Homework 3